 - Hormone imbalances: dropping hormone levels during PMS and menopause may cause anxiety.
 Estrogen and progesterone levels are influenced by adrenal function and cortisol levels, so imbalances in the endocrine system amplify anxiety.
 Here are 4 easy ways to start balancing your hormones right away.

 - Sugar and processed foods disrupt your blood glucose levels and contribute to hypoglycemia.
 Blood sugar swings may cause anxiety.
 Sugar also releases feel good chemicals in the brain, and anxious people may be drawn to sugar for comfort.
 Chemicals in processed foods can trigger overstimulation and low mood.
-Here is a list of foods that contribute to anxiety.

 - Lack of sleep can drive up cortisol levels, as you’re “running on fumes” without proper restorative sleep.
 Higher cortisol can cause anxiety, weight gain, and carb/sugar cravings.
 Here are some tips to get good rest.

 - Other causes include gut infections, autoimmune disease, cardiovascular disease, and even toxic mold poisoning. (source)

 - Diet is the best place to start.
 Remove refined sugars and eliminate coffee and booze.
 If it seems daunting, just make a pact with yourself to try it for 30 days.
 You might be surprised at how great you feel, which is motivation to continue.